Hafei

 2005: 230,000 units

 Introduction Hafei, shortwrite of "Harbin Aircraft", is a subsidiary of a state-owned aircraft manufacturer located in Harbin, Northeast China.
 It used to be renowned for making cheap mini cars, which were popular in the China market.
 However, in recent years its small cars are facing intense domestic competition and cost pressure for meeting stricter emission and safety standards.
-Failing to raise its game, Hafei could be a victim of industry consolidation in the future.
+Failing to raise its game, Hafei became a victim of the industry's consolidation.
+Since its acquisition by ChangAn in 2009, it experienced a dramatic decline in sales.
+By the time of writing it is already clear that its name will disappear from the market soon.

 Brief History